 The prevailing influence in the houses in Isale-Eko area of Lagos, being the oldest inhabited part of the Lagos Island, is the Portuguese.
-This is noticeable in the arched doorways and windows as shown in Figure 2.
-These houses have over time evolved to accommodate some forms of modernism with the availability of modern building materials and the increasing commercial activities in the area, although, some of the buildings still retained its building styles.
+This is noticeable in the arched doorways and windows as shown in figure 2 and figure 3.
+These houses have over time evolved to accommodate some forms of modernism with the availability of modern building materials and the increasing commercial activities in the area, shown in figure 4 and 5 where the walls are curtain walls, although, some of the buildings still retained its building styles.
 However, the changes in the building types in the area and the factors that have influenced these changes in the housing types and its surroundings would impress on how it can affect smart city agenda implementations and reforms.

-Figure 2: Brazilian styles of arched doorways and window of building on Lagos Island Source: tour2nigeria.com.
+Figure 2.
+Figure 3.
+Figure 2 and Figure 3: Brazilian styles of arched doorways and window of building on Lagos Island.
+Source: tour2nigeria.com.
+(Accessed 2018).